LasseRosenow/riot-runtime-config/README.md

 - RDM: RIOT Developer Memo
 - CTF: RIOT Configuration Task Force
 - RCS: Runtime Configuration System
+- CP: Configuration Path
 - CS: Configuration Schema
 - SI: Schema Instance
 - SF: Storage Facility

 ### Definitions

+- __Configuration Path__: A complete configuration path (CP) is a unique identifier of a configuration parameter.
+It is used to tell the registry, which root configuration group, configuration schema, schema instance etc. are currently addressed.
+The registry needs this information so that it knows where to look for the requested value etc. Below is an regex example showing how the configuration path is structured.
+All path elements have to be integers. \
+`(sys_id|app_id)/schema_id/instance_id/(group_id/)*parameter-name`\
+ In reality the amount of "group_ids" is limited to 8 and can be changed with a `define`, so the regex is a bit simplified.

-- Root Configuration Group: A root group, that splits configuration schemas in 2 categories: `SYS` and `APP`.
+- __Root Configuration Group__: A root group, that splits configuration schemas in 2 categories: `SYS` and `APP`.
 Configuration schemas that are part of `SYS` are RIOT internal configuration schemas that are used to abstract common configuration structures within RIOT like `IEEE802154` etc.
 The `APP` root configuration group must not be used by RIOT itself, but only by the application.
 This is to prevent application specific schemas from clashing with RIOT internal schemas, if RIOT gets updated.

-- Configuration Schema: A descriptor that acts as an interface between the RIOT Registry and a module that exposes configurations.
+- __Configuration Schema__: A descriptor that acts as an interface between the RIOT Registry and a module that exposes configurations.
 It provides a common interface to `get` and `set` configurations of a given instance and provides Meta-Data for each configuration parameter `(type, name, description, ...)` as a tree structure.
 A CS can have multiple Schema Instances (SI).

-- Schema Instance: An instance of a CS (Configuration Schema), containing the configuration parameter values.
+- __Schema Instance__: An instance of a CS (Configuration Schema), containing the configuration parameter values.
 Different `modules/drivers` can use their own SI of the same CS.

-- Configuration Group: A set of key-value configurations under the same scope.
-E.g `LIGHT_SENSOR_THRESHOLD` and `TRANSMISSION_PERIOD` configuration parameters can be contained in an _Application_ configuration group, as well as `IEEE802154_CHANNEL` and `IEEE802154_TX_POWER` in an _IEEE802.15.4 Radio_ configuration group.
+- __Configuration Group__: A set of key-value configurations under the same scope.
+E.g `LIGHT_SENSOR_THRESHOLD` and
+`TRANSMISSION_PERIOD` configuration parameters can be contained in an *Application* configuration group, as well as `IEEE802154_CHANNEL` and `IEEE802154_TX_POWER` in an *IEEE802.15.4 Radio* configuration group.
 Within RIOT, each configuration schema contains one configuration group.
 And each configuration group can contain multiple sub configuration groups.

-- Storage Facility: A descriptor that acts as an interface between the RIOT Registry and a non-volatile storage device.
+- __Storage Facility__: A descriptor that acts as an interface between the RIOT Registry and a non-volatile storage device.
 It provides a common interface to `load` and `store` key-value data from storage devices that might have different data representations.

 # 1. Introduction